 How to Get Cited in ChatGPT Answers: Why Earned Media Beats Content Tweaks

-Getting cited in ChatGPT answers requires earned media placements in sources ChatGPT already trusts, then content structured for extraction.
-GEO improvements help, but they work best after your brand has external proof in the citation pool.
+Getting cited in ChatGPT answers requires earned media placements in sources the model already trusts, then content structured for clean extraction.
+Internal tweaks help after you are inside the evidence pool.
+They do not get you in.

-Most founders are aiming at the wrong layer.
+Most founders aim at the wrong layer first.

-Machine Relations, coined by Jaxon Parrott in 2024, is the discipline of shaping how AI systems discover, validate, cite, and recommend a company.
+Machine Relations, which I coined in 2024, is the discipline of shaping how AI systems discover, validate, cite, and recommend a company.
 Discovery comes first.

 Why earned media matters more than content tweaks for ChatGPT citations

-AuthorityTech's position is that earned media matters more than content tweaks because ChatGPT prefers externally validated sources.
-In AuthorityTech's analysis of why GEO fails without earned media, the recurring pattern is simple: AI engines cite trusted publications far more often than brand-owned pages when they need support for a claim or recommendation.
-If nobody credible is writing about your company, your own site has less to build on.
+My position is simple: earned media matters more than content tweaks because ChatGPT prefers externally validated sources.
+In AuthorityTech's analysis of why GEO fails without earned media, the pattern repeats: AI engines cite trusted publications far more often than brand-owned pages when they need support for a claim or recommendation.
+If nobody credible is writing about your company, your own site is working from a deficit.

 A 2026 GEO paper found that structure can improve citations, but it does not replace source trust.
-"Structural Feature Engineering for Generative Engine Optimization" reported a 17.3 percent citation lift across six generative engines, and the same paper noted prior GEO methods with gains of up to 40 percent in some settings.
+"Structural Feature Engineering for Generative Engine Optimization" reported a 17.3 percent citation lift across six generative engines, and prior GEO methods showed gains of up to 40 percent in some settings.
 Source: arXiv, 2026, https://arxiv.org/pdf/2603.29979.
-That is useful, but it is a second-order gain.
-The first-order question is whether your brand is inside the model's candidate evidence set at all.
+That is a second-order gain.
+The first-order question is whether your brand exists inside the model's candidate evidence set at all.

 The founder question is not "How do I make my page look more citable?"
 It is "Where will ChatGPT encounter my company from a source it already trusts?"